LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-10-21-umap-student-stress.md

 Hopefully in this post I've conveyed how simple yet cool UMAP is as a dimensionality reduction tool.
 Further extensions to UMAP exists that make it even more useful, for example [Parametric-UMAP](https://umap-learn.readthedocs.io/en/latest/parametric_umap.html), which is a trained neural network that can construct a consistent low dimensional representation for a given input that you can use in a machine learning context to reduce over input volume for example.

-I leave you with a figure from the UMAP documentation comparing the computational complexity relationship for data size for various algorithms.
+I leave you with a figure from the UMAP documentation comparing the computational complexity relationship for data size for various dimensional reduction algorithms.

 <div style="text-align: center;">